-A medical lien may sound scary, but it can be very helpful to protect your credit score and otherwise keep your out of pockets costs to a minimum while you’re undergoing treatment for your injuries.
+A medical lien may sound scary, but it can be very helpful to protect your credit score and otherwise keep your out-of-pocket costs to a minimum while you’re undergoing treatment for your injuries.
 In addition, you won’t be sent to collections while you’re seeing doctors and waiting for your settlement.

 Your Kansas City car accident lawyer may be able to negotiate a lower payoff amount for your health care bills, especially if your settlement proceeds did not cover the full value of your injury claim.
 Medical care providers are usually responsive to an experienced Kansas City personal injury attorney when they call and notify them that they are holding settlement proceeds and have been asked by the client to negotiate a balance in compromise.